 — Karl Marx, Notebooks on Epicurean Philosophy, in MECW 1, p.
 492

-My name is Magnus Møller Ziegler, and I am a Danish academic and historian of philosophy.
+My name is Magnus Møller Ziegler, and I am a Danish academic and philosopher working broadly within history of philosophy, political theory, and intellectual history.
 I hold a B.A. in Philosophy (University of Copenhagen, 2013) and an M.A. in the History of Philosophy (UCPH, 2016).
 Currently, I am employed as a Ph.D.
 Fellow at the Department of Philosophy and the History of Ideas, Aarhus University.

 — Read more about me here.